When something important happens, look at it as a chess game, where every piece is a group of people…

 The problem is that you are trying to lose weight.

-ID tells you, to hell with dieting, we need to eat this delicious meal because you are going to feel great.
+ID tells you to hell with dieting.
+We need to eat this delicious meal because you will feel great.

 Ego tells you that this kind of food is harmful to your health and it will hurt the progress you’ve made so far with losing weight.

 Superego will tell you, “If you eat this meal you’ll get fatter and people will have a negative opinion about you.”